isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 **Analysis Type Description**

-    **Bar Chart** - (This chart is used to plot a single categorical feature for one or more cohorts.
+  **Bar Chart** - This chart is used to plot a single categorical feature for one or more cohorts.
 It generates vertical lines to represent the type of data being used.
-The X axis shows categorical information being used while the other y axis,  displays categorical data chosen in the edit analysis settings).
+The X axis shows categorical information being used while the other y axis,  displays categorical data chosen in the edit analysis settings.

-    **Histogram** - (This chart is used to plot a single numerical feature for one or more cohorts.
+  **Histogram** - This chart is used to plot a single numerical feature for one or more cohorts.
 It generates vertical lines to represent the type of data being used.
-The X axis shows numerical information being used while the other y axis,  displays numerical data chosen in the edit analysis settings).
+The X axis shows numerical information being used while the other y axis,  displays numerical data chosen in the edit analysis settings.

-    **Scatter Plot** - (This chart is used to plot two numerical features (x & y axis) for one or more cohorts.
-Can also color code points by a single categorical feature).
+  **Scatter Plot** - This chart is used to plot two numerical features (x & y axis) for one or more cohorts.
+Can also color code points by a single categorical feature.

-    **Violin Plot** - (This chart is used to plot a categorical feature on the x-axis versus a numerical feature on the y-axis.
-Points in the plot can be colored by another categorical feature.)
+  **Violin Plot** - This chart is used to plot a categorical feature on the x-axis versus a numerical feature on the y-axis.
+Points in the plot can be colored by another categorical feature.

-    **Cubby Hole Plot** - (This chart is used to plot two categorical features.
-Boxes are colored by their related p-values)
+  **Cubby Hole Plot** - This chart is used to plot two categorical features.
+Boxes are colored by their related p-values.

-    **SeqPeek** - (This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
-Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other).
+  **SeqPeek** - This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
+Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other.

   **Browse All Analyses** - This will direct you to a visual sample of the different analysis types along with a brief description of how to generate each type.

-2. You will then select **Genes or Variables** (or, optionally – both)
+2. You will then select **Genes or Variables** (or, optionally both)

-  • **Genes** - (this will display previously created “Gene Favorites” which can be “Applied to Analysis" (see `Gene Favorites <http://test>`_ for details) or you can apply / create a “New Gene List”).
+  **Genes** - This will display previously created “Gene Favorites” which can be “Applied to Analysis" (see `Gene Favorites <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/webapp/Gene-Favorites.html>`_ for details) or you can apply / create a “New Gene List”).

 **When Creating a New Gene List** -